 - Prepare the spaghetti according to the package instructions.
 When done, drain the noodles and add to the spaghetti squash.
 Toss to thoroughly combine the squash noodles with the pasta noodles.16 ounces spaghetti

-- Serve the noodles with the sauce on top.
+- Serve the noodles and spaghetti squash mixture topped with the mushroom and marinara sauce on top.

 Notes